SRCF/docs/source/timeout/compare.rst

      - Integrated with Google calendar and Gmail
      - Passwords for sessions, hand-raising signal
    * - Other notes
-     - Fast and hosted in Cambridge, free for all University members, no known security issues
+     - Fast and hosted in Cambridge, free for all University members.
+Provided by the SRCF, with 21 years of experience serving the Cambridge community.
      - Proprietary, not free, requires software install to work properly
      - Lacking features, not easily open to non-Raven guests, can only display 8 people simultaneously
      - Lacking teaching-oriented features, requires Google account
      - No breakout rooms, open source

-And also remember: Timeout is built by the SRCF who have 21 years of experience providing services to the University community